 Mandalay Region Myanmar Travel Guide

 Limited protected areas exist directly adjacent to Mandalay.
-Know about any local conservation efforts if you visit surrounding natural sites.
+Be aware of any local conservation efforts if you visit surrounding natural sites.

 Waste management is an issue in Myanmar.
 Littering is common, and recycling infrastructure is limited.
 Minimize plastic use by carrying reusables from Package Free Shop.
 Dispose responsibly.